Tradisco Seeds Kft.

 Madarász Viktor u.
 47-49.
 4th floor

-General directors of Tradisco Seeds Kft. are: Pascal MOMBLED and Olivier CRABOS
+General director of Tradisco Seeds Kft.: Pascal MOMBLED

 Our Hungarian team: